Crystallization in Environmental Chemistry

 Crystallization involves several key concepts:

-- Supersaturation: A state where a solution contains more solute than it can dissolve under normal conditions.
+- Supersaturation: A state where a solution contains more solute than it can dissolve under equilibrium conditions at a given temperature.
+This is a necessary condition for crystallization to occur.

-- Crystal growth: The growth of nuclei into larger crystals by deposition of solute particles from the solution.
+- Crystal growth: The growth of nuclei into larger crystals by the deposition of solute particles from the solution onto the crystal faces.
+The rate of growth depends on factors like supersaturation, temperature, and the presence of impurities.

 Equipment and Techniques